 Under a second collaboration agreement with AstraZeneca, which we refer to in this quarterly report as our "TC-5214 agreement with AstraZeneca," we had been co-developing TC-5214 as an adjunct, or add-on, therapy for patients with major depressive disorder who do not respond adequately to initial antidepressant treatment.
 Under the agreement, AstraZeneca was responsible for 80% and we were responsible for 20% of the costs of the clinical program for TC-5214, except that AstraZeneca was responsible for 100% of development costs required only to obtain or maintain regulatory approval in countries outside the United States and the European Union.
 In addition, for each of us and AstraZeneca, costs that were not contemplated at execution to be part of the program were in some cases excluded from the cost-sharing arrangement.
 In the first quarter of 2012, we and AstraZeneca announced that, based on the totality of the results of the Phase 3 development program for TC-5214, a regulatory filing for TC-5214 as an adjunct therapy for major depressive disorder will not be pursued.
 In April 2012, we received notice of termination of our TC-5214 agreement with AstraZeneca.
 By the terms of the agreement, the termination became effective in late May 2012.
-We are responsible for 20% of the remaining costs related to the clinical program for TC-5214 in major depressive disorder as final program activities are completed.
+As final activities in the TC-5214 program in major depressive disorder wound down thereafter, AstraZeneca's process for reconciling program payments made to third parties against program costs actually incurred to third parties has continued.
+We will continue to be responsible for our 20% cost share until completion of the reconciliation process, which we expect to occur by the end of 2012.